-Before proceeding to the actual sign restrictions included, a few words on the specific choice of the rotation matrices are in order.
+Before proceeding to the actual sign restrictions that are included, a few words on the specific choice of the rotation matrices are in order.
 First, consistent with the literature that deals with sign restrictions in GVAR models, the shock is only locally identified in the US model.
-This implies that the structure of the rotation matrix in Eq.
-(3.6) is sufficient to identify the impact vector with respect to the US monetary policy shock.
-In principle, we could also simulate a full $k \times k$ rotation matrix or introduce a separate rotation matrix \mathbf{R}{it} for each country.
+This implies that the structure of the rotation matrix in equation (3.6) is sufficient to identify the impact vector with respect to the US monetary policy shock.
+In principle, we could also simulate a full $k \times k$ rotation matrix or introduce a separate rotation matrix $\mathbf{R}{it}$ for each country.
 However, doing so would increase the computational burden as well as potentially lead to higher estimation uncertainty.
 Second, since we are exclusively interested in identifying a US-based monetary policy shock, we do not identify additional shocks outside the US country model.
 Such a modelling strategy would increase the number of restrictions significantly, leading to a situation where finding suitable rotation matrices becomes almost impossible.
-Third, notice that R_t is time-specific.
-This is a consequence of the fact that the full variancecovariance matrix is time-varying, implying that the contemporaneous relations across shocks are subject to change.
-Thus, a rotation matrix that fulfills the sign restrictions at time t might not satisfy the restrictions at time t + 1.
-To circumvent this issue, we follow the literature and simulate a rotation matrix for each point in our sample (for a recent example, see Gambetti and Musso, 2017).
+Third, note that $\mathbf{R}t$ is time specific.
+This is a consequence of the fact that the full variance-covariance matrix is time varying, implying that the contemporaneous relationships across shocks are subject to change.
+Thus, a rotation matrix that fulfils the sign restrictions at time t might not satisfy the restrictions at time t+1.
+To circumvent this issue, we follow the literature and simulate a rotation matrix for each point in our sample (for a recent example, see Gambetti and Musso (2017)).
 We then assess whether the sign restrictions are fulfilled, in which case we keep the rotation matrix.

-We elicit the restrictions based on Feldkircher and Huber (2016) and Peersman (2005).
-These are imposed on the US country model and are provided in Table 2 below.
+We elicit the restrictions on the basis of Feldkircher and Huber (2016) and Peersman (2005).
+These are imposed on the US country model and are provided in Table 2.